rcverse/Another-Noun-Phrase-Extractor/README.md

 #### **Automatic Setup**

 ANPE provides a built-in tool to setup the necessary models.
-When you run the extractor, the package will automatically check if the default models are installed and install them if they're not.
+When you run the extractor, ANPE will automatically check if the default models are installed and install them if they're not.
 However, it is **recommended** to run the setup utility before you start using the extractor for the first time.
-To setup the **default** models, simply run the following command in terminal (Please refer to [CLI usage](#command-line-interface) for more options.):
+To setup the **default** models, simply run the following command in terminal (Please refer to [CLI usage](#command-line-interface) for more options):

 ```bash
 anpe setup
 ```

-You can also specify which models to *install* using the `--spacy-model` and `--benepar-model` flags with model aliases (e.g., `sm`, `md`, `lg`, `trf` for spaCy; `default`, `large` for Benepar).
+You can also specify which models to *install* using the `--spacy-model` and `--benepar-model` flags with model aliases (e.g., `sm`, `md`, `lg`, `trf` for spaCy; `default`, `large` for Benepar; or  `all` flag to install all models).
 This allows for installation of non-default models or targeted installation if only one type of model is needed.
-For example, to install only the large spaCy model:
+For example:

 ```bash
 anpe setup --spacy-model lg